-3. Retail Share of Search
+4. Share of Search

 If you know for which keywords, organic or paid, your competitors show up in site search results or not, you can create your campaigns and manage retail SEO in a more targeted way.
-Adding keyword-optimised text is the go-to strategy for improving product page placement.
+Adding keyword-optimized text is the go-to strategy for improving product page placement.
 The closer your product titles and descriptions come to matching your brand keywords, the higher your product will appear in the search results.

 If your competitor has not focused on keywords of a specific group of products yet, you can be the first mover.

 Do not mistake using and targeting specific keywords without knowing if the product's price is competitive or not.
 This may create traffic that notices your products but ends up buying your competitor's.

 Retail keyword- and category tracking tools can help you determine which brands' products you are competing with (top 3 positions) on page 1 of the retail search results (typically the first 24 results) for your most important keywords.
 Retail keyword tracking lets you monitor your share of search and benchmark competitor brand rankings.
 Adjust your KPIs to the outcome of your analysis and aim to improve over and over.

 Most of all, focus on your most important competitor — yourself!